-Friends of Fort McHenry partners with the National Park Service and Living Classrooms Foundation, as well as museums and historic sites throughout the region, to offer an array of innovative educational offerings both onsite and online.
+Friends of Fort McHenry partners with the National Park Service and Living Classrooms Foundation, as well as museums and historic sites, to offer an array of innovative educational offerings both onsite and online.

-Schedule a Field Trip to Fort McHenry Visit the Fort McHenry's For Teachers Web page on the official National Park Service website for Fort McHenry National Monument and Historic Shrine.
+Schedule a Fort McHenry Field Trip Visit the Fort McHenry's For Teachers Web page on the official National Park Service website for Fort McHenry National Monument and Historic Shrine.

-Schedule a "Land/Sea" Fort McHenry Experience a "hands-on" land-sea experience operated jointly by the National Park Service and Living Classrooms Foundation which immerses students in the history of Fort McHenry and its national significance.
-Offered in the spring and fall, the program serves over 300 students annually.
-To make a reservation for your school group (4th Grade and above) or for more information about fees and scheduling, contact Elizabeth Koustmer at firstname.lastname@example.org or 410-685-0295.
+Schedule a "Land/Sea - Fort McHenry Experience" Field Trip - Immerse your students in a unique "hands-on" land-sea experience operated jointly by the National Park Service and Living Classrooms Foundation.
+This special field trip offers a history of Fort McHenry and its national significance as well as the opportunity to learn about the life of sailors, maritime history and Baltimore's port.
+To make a reservation for your school group (4th Grade and above) and information about fees, contact Kelly Drake or 410-685-0295.

-Explore the Star-Spangled Virtual Resource Center Access the full range of high-quality resources related to the War of 1812 available!
-The Friends of Fort McHenry, in partnership with Maryland Public Television (MPT) and the National Park Service, developed the Star-Spangled Virtual Resource Center.
-Housed on MPT's Thinkport, the Virtual Resource Center provides educators with "one-stop-shopping" for complete lesson plans, primary source documents and images, sound and video clips, and more.
+Star-Spangled Virtual Resource Center - Access the full range of high-quality resources related to the War of 1812 available!
+Developed by the Friends of Fort McHenry, in partnership with Maryland Public Television (MPT) and the National Park Service, the SSVR is housed on MPT's Thinkport.
+The site contains "one-stop-shopping" complete with lesson plans, primary source documents and images, sound and video clips, and more.
 Teachers can develop new lessons using these resources and students can use to create virtual museums and other projects.
 Visit the Star-Spangled Virtual Resource Center!